-What is HEMA?
+What is Medieval Combat?

 There are a large number of different manuscripts (systems) people can follow.
-HEMA offers something for everyone on that there are research opportunities, studying and trying to decipher the techniques, the application of those techniques in a training situation – normally paired, as well as a codified method of practicing in a free play structure (sport, point scoring).
+HEMA offers something for everyone in that there are research opportunities, studying and trying to decipher the techniques, the application of those techniques in a training situation – normally paired, as well as a codified method of practicing in a free play structure (sport, point scoring).

-How to start HEMA
+How to start HEMA with us

 HEMA has something for everyone.
 It is a great way to stay active, improve flexibility, get fitter, boost confidence, work on your cognitive function as well as reduce stress.